bigheiniu/maze_raw/README.md

 # gym-pathfinding

-A gym implementation for the pathfinding problem.
+An OpenAI Gym implementation for the pathfinding problem.

 ## Installation
 ```bash